 Find a supplier that can meet all of your breakroom needs, from coffee equipment and snacks to paper towels and plastic forks as well as cleaning supplies.
 The fewer vendors you work with, the less time you have to spend dealing with invoices, searching through paperwork from multiple sources and placing orders on different sites.
 A single-supplier solution can also save money on shipping costs.

 Work with a supplier that will set you up for automatic deliveries at appropriate intervals.
 Always ask about flexibility: How quickly can your vendor modify your standing order if you have a sudden need for hazelnut decaf?
 If you need to place an extra order, how quickly can it be delivered?

 4. Sweat the Small Stuff

 Conventional wisdom says that buying bulk products — a big stash of sugar instead of packets, for example — is less expensive than opting for single-serving formats.
-Smaller sizes, however, can be more efficient for some items: An individual creamer left to expire is a much smaller loss than an entire quart gone bad on the counter, and one dropped K-Cup doesn't mean sweeping an entire day's supply of caffeine into the trash.
-Pay attention to your staff's habits and do some research to see where single-serve items could actually end up being money-savers.
+Smaller sizes, however, can be more efficient for some items: An individual creamer left to expire is a much smaller loss than an entire quart gone bad on the counter.
+Pay attention to your team's habits and do some research to see where single-serve items could actually end up being money-savers.

 5. Cultivate Collaboration

-Getting your breakroom operations running smoothly will take some careful planning and an investment of time in the early stages.
+Getting your breakroom operations running smoothly will take some planning and time in the early stages.
 With a little dedication, though, you'll soon find yourself with more time to tackle more critical to-dos — or maybe even grab a cup of coffee.